moby/moby/docs/reference/commandline/network_create.md

 ## Connect containers

-When you start a container use the `--net` flag to connect it to a network.
+When you start a container, use the `--net` flag to connect it to a network.
-This adds the `busybox` container to the `mynet` network.
+This example adds the `busybox` container to the `mynet` network:

 ```bash
 $ docker run -itd --net=mynet busybox
 ```

-If you want to add a container to a network after the container is already running use the `docker network connect` subcommand.
+If you want to add a container to a network after the container is already running, use the `docker network connect` subcommand.

 You can connect multiple containers to the same network.
 Once connected, the containers can communicate using only another container's IP address or name.